The Complete Guide To Instagram Listening

 There’s a big difference between social media monitoring and social media listening.

 Simply put, social media monitoring is about collecting data, while social media listening is about making sense of that data.
-To truly listen to what customers say, you must go beyond merely tallying up the number of mentions or likes.
+There are some tools available for social monitoring, however, to truly listen to what customers say, you must go beyond merely tallying up the number of mentions or likes.

 You need to analyze the sentiment behind the data, identifying patterns and trends.
 Only then can you begin to understand what customers want and need.